MicrosoftDocs/security/zero-trust/azure-infrastructure-iaas.md

 In the diagram:

-- Three application security groups are created to support this app, one for each tier web, app, and data.
+- Three application security groups are created to support this app, one for each tier: front end, app, and data.
 - Each virtual machine is assigned to the corresponding application security group for its role (red text in the diagram).

 For more information about application security groups and how to assign these to virtual machines, see [Azure application security groups overview](/azure/virtual-network/application-security-groups).